 UNDP’s strategic approach has helped Ethiopia to set up key national institutions such as the Ethiopian Commodities Exchange (ECX), the Agricultural Transformation Agency (ATA), the Ethiopian Tourism Organisation (ETO) and the Entrepreneurship Development Centre (EDC).

-The UNDP Ethiopia Country Programme is informed by UNDP Strategic Plan (2022-2025) and is closely aligned to the national development priorities as defined in the Ten Year Perspective Plan (2020-2030) and the Home Grown Economic Reform Agenda to tackle the interlinked issues of poverty, inequality and exclusion and achieving the SDGs.
+The UNDP Ethiopia Country Programme is informed by the UNDP Strategic Plan (2022-2025) and is closely aligned to the national development priorities as defined in Ethiopia's Ten Year Perspective Plan (2020-2030) and the Home Grown Economic Reform Agenda to tackle the interlinked issues of poverty, inequality and exclusion and achieving the SDGs.